laxmanpokhrel/node-server-template/Readme.md

-# The multimedia website server
+# The node website template server

 ## get this server up and running
 1. perform 'npm install'